nbroad1881/senti-news/senti-news/README.md

 # Sentinews
 This package contains scraping tools and sentiment analyzers for a sentiment analysis project focused on news headlines about US presidential candidates in the 2020 election.
-See more at ([sentimentr.nmbroad.com](sentimentr.nmbroad.com)).
+See more at [sentimentr.nmbroad.com](sentimentr.nmbroad.com) or the analysis at <nmbroad.com/sentimentr/>

 [Usage](#Usage)
 [Background](#Background)